mattbrictson/tomo/README.md

 📚 Quality documentation<br/>
 🔬 Minimal dependencies<br/>

-This project is a labor of love by a single maintainer and wouldn't be possible without the generosity of the open source Ruby community.
-Please support open source projects and your fellow developers by helping answer questions, contributing pull requests to improve code and documentation, or just [say thanks!](https://saythanks.io/to/mattbrictson) ❤️
+This project wouldn't be possible without the generosity of the open source Ruby community.
+Please support open source projects and your fellow developers by helping answer questions, contributing pull requests to improve code and documentation, or just [drop a note](https://saythanks.io/to/mattbrictson) to say thanks! ❤️

 ## Let's dive in!